GramAddict/docs/README.md

     - unfollow from a list (*.txt)
     - scrape mode for collecting usernames instead of interacting with them (you will find more information about that in the doc)

-- Loads of available filters to customize who you interact with
+- Lots of available filters to customize who you interact with
-    - you can blacklist people in order to avoid interacting with them
+    - you can blacklist people to avoid interacting with them
-    - you can whitelist people in order to not remove them when you unfollow people
+    - you can whitelist people to not remove them when you unfollow people
     - biography main characters and language
     - profile name main characters
     - private / public / business / non business account